Undergraduate Course Descriptions

 CREATIVE NONFICTION WRITING

-Writing 340 is OSU’s intermediate creative writing course in creative nonfiction: personal essays, memoirs, travel narratives, feature journalism and lyric essays.
-Students who have taken a 200-level creative writing course are welcome to enroll.
-Students will generate several very short pieces of creative nonfiction–”flash essays”--workshopping a select number as a class.
-Along the way, students will also read and discuss recently published essays to understand the wide variety of creative nonfiction expressions.
+Writing 340 is OSU’s intermediate creative writing course in creative nonfiction: personal essays, memoirs, travel narratives, and lyric essays.
+Any student who has taken a 200-level creative writing course is welcome to join the group.
+For this section, students will generate several very short pieces of creative nonfiction–”flash essays”--discussing and revising a few in small groups.
+Along the way, students will also read and discuss published examples of the flash form.
+Students can expect a lively schedule and a diverse reading list that prepares them to write about the world in many capacities.

 Prerequisite: A minimum grade of D- in WR 240.